The perfect fit – like Cinderella’s slipperToo good to keep to yourself? Share with your friends.

 Why does the chair move?

 The Leander® highchair is designed to move.
 And children move.
-It’s there nature.
+It’s in their nature.
 The chair’s small movements make the child more conscious of his or her body and therefore more relaxed.
 Sticky fingers and spilt milk don’t matter that much now, do they?

 Is my child ready for a high chair?